chunhuayu/Clinical-Trials/Non Parametric Test.md

 * Kruskal-Wallis test.
 Use this test instead of a one-way ANOVA to find out if two or more medians are different.
 Ranks of the data points are used for the calculations, rather than the data points themselves.
 * The Mann-Kendall Trend Test looks for trends in time-series data.
 * Mann-Whitney test.
 Use this test to compare differences between two independent groups when dependent variables are either ordinal or continuous.
-Mood’s Median test.
+* Mood’s Median test.
 Use this test instead of the sign test when you have two independent samples.
-Spearman Rank Correlation.Use when you want to find a correlation between two sets of data.
+* Spearman Rank Correlation.Use when you want to find a correlation between two sets of data.

+### The following table lists the nonparametric tests and their parametric alternatives.

 | NONPARAMETRIC TEST	| PARAMETRIC ALTERNATIVE |
 |:--------------------:|:------------------------:|